 If you have suffered injuries in a motorcycle accident, you have the right to pursue legal action against those were responsible.
-Although our Hamilton motorcycle accident lawyers can’t undo the damage you face, we can fight to provide you with the financial security you need to begin healing and help go on with your life in the best matter possible.
+Although we can’t undo the damage you face, we can fight to provide you with the financial security you need to begin healing and help go on with your life in the best matter possible.

 Lalande Personal Injury Lawyers can help you recover compensation for present or future medical expenses that OHIP will not cover, your lost income and wages, and other associated costs to help protect you, your family and significantly improve your ability to reach maximum recovery.
-Call us toll-free today, no matter where you are in Ontario at 1-844-LALANE or local in the Hamilton / Burlington area at 905-333-8888 of fill in a contact form on our website today.
-We would be more than happy to provide you and your family a free consultation, with no obligation, to inform you of your legal rights.
+Call us toll-free today, no matter where you are in Ontario at 1-844-LALANDE or local in the Hamilton / Burlington area at 905-333-8888 of fill in a contact form on our website today.
+Our personal injury lawyers would be more than happy to provide you and your family a free consultation, with no obligation, to inform you of your legal rights and your options concerning your motorcycle accident related injuries and losses.